matijap59/Movie-Genre-Classification/README.md

     ```
     pip install -r requirements.txt
     ```
-5. **Running**
+5. **Running**:
    Depending on which algorithm you want to use, you should start the corresponding script:
-   1. For K-Nearest Neighbors algorithm
+   For K-Nearest Neighbors algorithm
    ```
    python3 Knn-algorithm.py
    ```
-   2. For Naive Bayes algorithm
+   For Naive Bayes algorithm
    ```
    python3 Naive-Bayes-algorithm.py
    ```
-   3. For Recurrent Neural Network
+   For Recurrent Neural Network
     ```
    python3 RNN-Classification.py
    ```